 The SWOT analysis method is the situation analysis method.
 It was proposed by Weirik, a professor of management at the University of San Francisco in the early 1980s.
 It is often used in enterprise strategy formulation, competitor analysis and other occasions including analysis of Strengths, Weaknesses, Opportunities, and Threats.
-Therefore, the SWOT analysis is a method that comprehensively summarizes the various aspects of the internal and external conditions of the enterprise, and then analyzes the advantages and disadvantages of the organization, opportunities, and threats faced.
+Therefore, the SWOT analysis is a method that comprehensively summarizes the various aspects of the internal and external conditions of the enterprise, and then analyzes the strengths and weaknesses of the organization, opportunities, and threats faced.

 Through SWOT analysis, you can help companies to pool resources and actions in their strengths and where there are the most opportunities; and to make their strategy clearer.